sriramdasbalaji/nerddinnerlab/readme.md

 ```
 > **Note**: Replace the connection string with your Azure SQL database connection string.

-Now we  have successfully migrated the application LocalDB to Azure SQL Db.
+Now we  have successfully migrated the application LocalDB to Azure SQL Db, and also updated connection string to refer to Azure SQL.

 ## Exercise 2: Add the Docker Support and run the application locally & debug within the Docker container using Visual Studio

 1. Visual Studio has great support for Docker.
-All you have to do is right-click on the project, select **Add->Docker Support**
+In order to containerize the application using Docker, all you have to do is right-click on the project, select **Add->Docker Support**

    ![adddockersupport](images/adddockersupport.png)

-2. Visual Studio then add the Docker file, compose files and a specific Docker project to the solution.
+2. Visual Studio then adds the Docker file, compose files and a specific Docker project to the solution.
 It also inspects the project to determine the proper base image to use for your project.

    ![dockersupportfiles](images/dockersupportfiles.png)